Sansanding: History

 Besides these market-places, there is a very large space which is appropriated for the great market every Tuesday.
-On this day astonishing crowds of people come from the country to purchase articles in wholesale, and retail them in the different villages, &c.
-There are commonly from sixteen to twenty large fat Moorish bullocks killed on the market morning.
+On this day astonishing crowds of people come from the country to purchase articles in wholesale, and retail them in the different villages, &c..

+In the 1820s, border clashes between the Massina Empire and the Bamana of Segou cut the city of Djenne off from some of its southern trade routes, further cementing Sansanding's status as the preeminent trade town of the region.
+Umar Tall's conquest of the region and the ensuing instability damaged its prosperity however, and re-oriented trade routes away from the Niger towards an east-west axis.

+Nevertheless, Sansanding managed to defend its independence against Umar Tall and his successor Ahmadu Tall.
+An attack in December 1863 succeeded in breaching the city walls, but the Toucouleur Empire troops stopped to pillage the town, giving time for the defenders to organize a successful counterattack.
+A siege from July to September of 1865 also failed.

-Mademba Sy was King of Sansanding in the late 19th century.
+Mademba Sy was Faama of Sansanding in the late 19th century.
 The French Colonial administration installed him as 'chief' of Massina after its conquest in the 1890s.

+The population of the town at the time of the 1998 census was 6,508.